Proposal: Capability-Native System Monitoring

 Required controls:

-- Per-process log token buckets, matching the S.9 diagnostic aggregation design.
+- Per-process log token buckets, matching the Security Verification Track S.9 diagnostic aggregation design.

 - Suppression summaries for repeated invalid submissions.